saucelabs/sauce-docs/docs/error-reporting/platform-integrations/real-devices/setup.md

 id: setup
 title: Setting Up Backtrace for your Real Device Tests
 sidebar_label: Setup
-description: Link your Sauce Labs real-device tests with Backtrace to view crash and error reports for faster debugging.
+description: Link your Sauce Labs real device tests with Backtrace to view errors and crashes.
 ---
-Link your Sauce Labs real-device tests with Backtrace to view crash and error reports for faster debugging.
 Detecting errors and crashes and resolving them early on is key to the success of your app.

-After you’ve completed the steps on this page, crashes and errors associated with your real-device tests (automated or live) will be available for you in Sauce Labs.
+After you’ve completed the steps on this page, errors and crashes associated with your real-device tests (automated or live) will be available for you in Sauce Labs.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';